Albert Luthuli: Third ban and banning of the ANC

 On 25 May 1959, the government served Luthuli his third banning order, which lasted for five years.
 This ban prevented Luthuli from attending any meeting held within South Africa and confined him to his home district.
-Luthuli's democratic values had been recognized by many white South Africans, and he had gained a minor celebrity status among certain sects of white people, which caused the government to view him with more contempt.
+Luthuli's democratic values had been recognised by many white South Africans, and he had gained a minor celebrity status among some white people, which caused the government to view him with more contempt.
 When news of his ban spread, supporters of all races gathered to bid farewell to Luthuli.

-While still under a banning order, the ANC, led by Luthuli, announced an anti-pass campaign beginning at the end of March.
-The recently created Pan-Africanist Congress, who split away from the ANC due to their multi-racial alliances and led by Robert Sobukwe, decided to jump ahead of the ANC's planned protest by ten days.
-On 21 March the PAC called for all African men to go to police stations and surrender their pass.
-The peaceful march in Sharpeville ended with sixty-nine people killed by police fire.
-Along with three people killed in Langa.
-Luthuli and several other ANC leaders ceremoniously burned their passbooks in protest against the Sharpeville massacre.
+While Luthuli was still under a banning order, the ANC, led by Luthuli, announced an anti-pass campaign starting at the end of March 1960.
+The recently created Pan-Africanist Congress, who split from the ANC because of their opposition to the ANC's multi-racial alliances, decided to jump ahead of the ANC's planned protest by ten days.
+On 21 March the PAC called for all African men to go to police stations and hand over their passbooks.
+The peaceful march in Sharpeville resulted in sixty-nine people killed by police fire.
+Additionally, three people were also killed in Langa.
+Luthuli and several other ANC leaders ceremonially burned their passbooks in protest against the Sharpeville massacre.
 Following a state of emergency and the passing of the Unlawful Organisations Act, the government banned the PAC and the ANC.
 Luthuli and other political leaders were arrested and found guilty of burning their passbooks.
-He received a fine of 100 pounds and a sentence of six months in jail, which was suspended for three years on the condition that he was not convicted of a similar offense during that timeframe.
+In August, Luthuli was fined 100 pounds and initially sentenced to six months in jail.
+However, in September, this was later reduced to a three year suspended sentence on the condition that he would not be found guilty of a similar offense during that time.

-Following his return from prison back to Groutville, Luthuli's power began to wane due to the banning of the ANC and the banning and imprisonment of supporting leaders, his health beginning to decline after a previous stroke and heart attack, and the rise of members in the ANC advocating for an armed struggle.
-Duma Nokwe, Walter Sisulu, and Nelson Mandela, who had provided leadership for the ANC during South Africa's state of emergency, were determined to take the ANC into new terrain.
+Following his return from prison to Groutville, Luthuli's power began to wane due to the banning of the ANC and the banning and imprisonment of supporting leaders, a decline in his health since his stroke and heart attack, and the rise of members in the ANC advocating for an armed struggle.
+Duma Nokwe, Walter Sisulu, and Nelson Mandela, who had provided leadership for the ANC during South Africa's state of emergency, were determined to steer the ANC in a new direction.
 In May 1961, following a strike, they believed that "traditional weapons of protest… were no longer appropriate."
-They constantly evaluated whether the conditions were favourable to launch an armed struggle.
+They constantly evaluated whether the conditions were favourable to launch an armed resistance.